 Catching up on the photography of our recent renovations, this Tudor Kitchen is a prime example!
 Keeping the same footprint and antique leaded windows, JWH combined separate interior spaces to create an open Kitchen space.
 With room for cooking, family meals, and entertaining JWH really opened up this space.
 This new Project uploaded on Houzz shows the Before and After photos that are worth a thousand words!
 This was truly a kitchen challenge.

-The before spaces are recognizable, from the previous table area, to the windows over the kitchen sink, and even the “challenging” long wall.
+The before spaces are recognizable, from the previous table area to the windows over the kitchen sink, and even the “challenging” long wall.
 Removing two interior walls, thick with plaster and old pipes, allowed us to create one continuous space from the newly built-in banquette across the Kitchen to the Family Room seating, and even a bonus Kids’ homework space tucked in a corner.
 Our JWH Construction Management Team coordinated the process from permits through painting.

 From our initial 3-D perspective views, the Client and our JWH Design Team were able to work through all the details before the project ever started.
-The result for JWH: a streamline process from beginning to end.
+The result for JWH: a streamlined process from beginning to end.
 The result for our Client: results beyond expectation!